Although there are humane ways of repelling and removing rats, poison is often the only way to eradicate the problem.

 #8 Vitamin D-3

 While Vitamin D may be essential for human health, it can be fatal to other animals, including rodents.
-The active ingredient, cholecalciferol, is found in many vitamin D-3 supplements and a multitude of rodent poisons.
+The active ingredient, cholecalciferol, is found in many vitamin D-3 supplements and rodent poisons.

 Vitamin D-3 is a fast-acting poison that causes such high calcium and phosphorus levels in the rat’s body that it results in kidney failure, heart problems, and bleeding.
 It’s so effective that it’s been turned into a spray to tackle New Zealand’s “super rats.”

-Crush up the tablet, or empty the contents of the capsule, and then mix it up with some peanut butter.
+Crush up the tablet, empty the capsule’s contents, and then mix it with some peanut butter.
 Place small balls around the house and wait for a couple of days.

 #9 Black Pepper